timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER II-ADMINISTRATION ON AGING/SUBCHAPTER II-ADMINISTRATION ON AGING.md

 * (8) On the request of the Committee, any Federal Government employee may be detailed to the Committee without reimbursement, and such detail shall be without interruption or loss of civil service status or privilege.

+* (9) In this subsection, the term "age-friendly community" means a community that—

+  * (A) is taking measurable steps to—

+    * (i) include adequate and accessible housing, public spaces and buildings, safe and secure paths, variable route transportation services, and programs and services designed to support health and well-being;

+    * (ii) respect and include older individuals in social opportunities, civic participation, volunteerism, and employment; and

+    * (iii) facilitate access to supportive services for older individuals;

+  * (B) is not an assisted living facility or long-term care facility; and

+  * (C) has a plan in place to meet local needs for housing, transportation, civic participation, social connectedness, and accessible public spaces.

 ### §3013a.
 Consultation with State agencies, area agencies on aging, and Native American grant recipients
 * The Assistant Secretary shall consult and coordinate with State agencies, area agencies on aging, and recipients of grants under subchapter X in the development of Federal goals, regulations, program instructions, and policies under this chapter.